 OHSU is located in one of the most exciting, accepting, and beautiful cities, Portland, Oregon.
 We are within an hour’s drive of the mountains, and almost equidistant to one of the most breathtaking coast lines in the US.
 Whether you are looking for amazing restaurants and the arts or want to explore the rainforests of the Pacific Northwest, Portland and the surrounding communities offer endless opportunities to explore.

-Susan Orloff, M.D., F.A.C.S., F.A.A.S.L.D., is the Program Co-Director for the Transplant and Hepatobiliary Fellowship, as well as the Division Head of Abdominal Organ Transplantation/Hepatobiliary Surgery.
+Susan Orloff, M.D., F.A.C.S., F.A.A.S.L.D., is the Program Co-Director for the Transplant and Hepatobiliary Fellowship, as well as the past Head of the Division of Abdominal Organ Transplantation.
 She is a UCSF Medical School graduate in General Surgery and Abdominal Organ Transplantation, and is internationally recognized as a leader in hepatobiliary surgery and liver transplantation.
 Dr. Orloff has particular experience in the management and surgical treatments of benign and malignant liver and biliary diseases, while her clinical research interests center around the epidemiology and outcomes of resection and transplantation for hepatocellular carcinoma, as well as the genomics of CMV infection and accelerated rejection, affording her with a unique clinical and translational perspective.